Annual Report And Financial Statements For The Year Ended 31 March 2025

 Annual General Meeting

-The Company's AGM will be held at 12:30pm on 5 August 2025.
-The AGM provides an excellent opportunity for shareholders, the Directors and the Investment Adviser to meet in person, exchange views and comment.
-We will hold the AGM in person at Fora, 210 Euston Road, London, NW1 2DA.
-We also intend to offer remote access for shareholders through an online webinar facility for those who would prefer not to travel.
-Full details and formal notice of the AGM are set out in a separate document.
+The Company's Annual General Meeting (AGM) will take place at 12:30pm on 7 August 2025 at the offices of Addleshaw Goddard, Exchange Tower, 19 Canning Street, Edinburgh, EH3 8EH.
+This will be an in person meeting but following positive comments received from the last meetings, we also intend to offer remote access for shareholders through an online webinar facility.
+Full details and formal notice of the AGM will be provided separately.
 Please note that shareholders attending remotely must register their votes ahead of time, as it will not be possible to count votes from online participants at the AGM.

 Outlook